basecamp/highrise-api/sections/cases.md

 If the account doesn’t allow for more cases to be created, a `507 Insufficient Storage` response will be returned.

+Adding parties to a case isn't supported at the moment.

 **Request:**

 ``` xml